rhaldkhein/jservice/README.md

 // more service ...

 module.exports = services => {
-  // Add a singleton service
-  // No need to set name as we set it already in the service services.singleton(Database)
+  // Add a singleton service, no need to set name as we set it already in the service services.singleton(Database)
-  // Add a transient service
-  // Need to explicitly set name services.transient(User, 'user')
+  // Add a transient service, need to explicitly set name services.transient(User, 'user')
-  // more ...
+  // more services...
   services.scoped(Foo)
-  services.add(Bar) // alias for singleton
+  services.add(Bar) // add() is an alias for singleton
-  // We can also add a service multiple times but
-  // need to set different name
+  // We can also add a service multiple times but need to set different name services.add(Config, 'user-config') services.add(Config, 'database-config')
-  services.add(Config, 'user-config')
-  services.add(Config, 'database-config')
 }